ygemici/osz/docs/porting.md

 all OS/Z services (including device driver specific functions and user interface functions for example).
 This ease the development for new programs, but also makes porting code written for other operating systems a little bit harder.
 You have to use `#ifdef _OS_Z_` pre-define blocks.
 There's no way around this as [OS/Z is not POSIX](https://github.com/bztsrc/osz/blob/master/docs/posix.md) by design.
-Although I did my best to use a similar interface as much as possible, OS/Z uses it's own interface.
+Although I did my best to make it similar to POSIX, that's still OS/Z's own interface.
 For one, `errno()` is a function and not a global variable.
-On the other hand this `libc` provides everything for interfacing with OS/Z, which guarantees that all OS specific difference to POSIX is limited to this single library.
+On the other hand this `libc` provides everything for interfacing with OS/Z, which guarantees that all OS specific stuff is limited to this single library.

 OS/Z is designed in a way that at shared library level all applications are binary compatible for a specific architecture, and source compatible for all architectures and platforms.
 Therefore libraries should not and applications